 also the enjoyment of meeting one another and sharing our interest, knowledge and skills.

-We also use our love of patchwork and quilting to help others, raising funds for several charities through a number of different events.
-Our 2009 Quilt, Flower and Music Festival raised
+We also use our love of patchwork and quilting to help others, raising funds for several local charities through a number of different events including our Tea @ Three and previous Quilt, Flower and Music Festivals.
+We have updated our News page with this information.

 our forthcoming events.

-If you would like to be added to this list, please visit our Contact page.
+If you would like to come as a visitor and meet us please visit our Contact page.

 History of Rectory Quilters